CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 Often, an institution uses different versions of an application.
 Through a license check it must be possible to get an overview of all used software versions.
 This should ensure that old versions are replaced with newer ones as soon as necessary and that all versions are deleted when licenses are returned.

 In addition, the different configurations of the installed software should be documented.
 Thus, it must be possible to get an overview of which IT system which security-relevant settings of a product specified by the release and which were actually installed.
-Thus, for example, it can be quickly clarified to which clients macro-programming has been installed for a particular product and to which not.
+This can be used, for example, to quickly clarify to which clients macro-programming has been installed for a particular product and which not.

 In order to prevent licenses from being invalidated in case of hardware defects, hardware-independent licenses should be used.
 This allows an IT system to be replaced with less effort if the hardware fails.
 If this is not possible, appropriate precautions must be taken for failure, such as agreements with the manufacturer regarding a license transfer.